On estimating the entropy of shallow circuit outputs: Introduction

 A natural open problem raised by our work is to characterise more precisely the complexity classes induced by the shallow-depth versions of entropy difference (\SZKlog, \SZKconst, \QSZKlog, \QSZKconst).
 We show that these correspond to zero-knowledge protocols in which the verifier and simulator are bounded-depth circuits, but can one give other characterisations of these classes?
+Some work along these lines has already been done in~\cite{dvir2017approximating}.
+There, the authors considered the entropy estimation problem for polynomial mappings, showing that for low-degree polynomials the resulting problems are complete for $\mathsf{SZK}_L$, the analog of $\mathsf{SZK}$ where the honest verifier and its simulator are computable in logarithmic space.

-We have also seen that these classes appear to be \emph{strictly} contained in their counterparts with general polynomial-depth circuits.
+We have also seen that these depth-restricted classes appear to be \emph{strictly} contained in their counterparts with general polynomial-depth circuits.
 Thus, if estimating the entropy of shallow circuits is easier, what is the runtime of the optimal quantum algorithm for deciding \QED\ (or \ED) for log-depth and constant-depth circuits?
 It is also pertinent to ask this question not just for worst-case instances of the problems, but also for the average case. \lwe\ is assumed to be hard on-average, and thus we can use the reduction to argue that \ED\ should be hard on average for a particular range of parameters.
 Can we say anything more general?
 What about the entropy of random quantum circuits?
-States produced by random circuits will typically be highly entangled and thus typically subsystems will have the maximum amount of entropy.
+States produced by random circuits will typically be highly entangled and thus subsystems will have close to the maximum amount of entropy.
 Does this imply that all forms of entropy calculation for random circuits is easy?

-Another open problem has to do with the question of \emph{entropy ratio} rather than entropy difference.
-As mentioned, the entropy difference between two circuits can be amplified to constant or even polynomial in the input size, by simply repeating the circuits in parallel.
-However, this would not affect the ratio between the output entropies.
-Could our techniques be used to show that even the entropy ratio is hard to estimate based on \LWE?
-We conjecture that the answer is yes and that this could be achieved by extending the ETCF family to include functions that are $2^{m}$-to-1, with $m = poly(n +k)$.
-The same reductions could then be used as in the entropy difference case.